TSN Dermatology Skin Specialist Clinic

 Mohs surgery is typically performed in a single outpatient visit at a skin clinic in Singapore.
 Patients can go home the same day, with minimal downtime.

-5. Performed by specialists
+Performed by Specialists

 A Mohs micrographic surgeon in Singapore undergoes rigorous training in both dermatologic surgery and pathology.
 This dual expertise ensures accurate diagnosis and precise excision.